 The Three Stages of Gum Disease

 Gum disease typically starts as gingivitis, marked by slight gum tenderness, bleeding during brushing or flossing, and/or tooth sensitivity to temperature changes or pressure.
-Midstage peridontitis usually presents as gums that are perpetually red, puffy and painful, and which may start receding away from the teeth.
+Midstage peridontitis usually presents as gums that are perpetually inflamed and painful and may start receding away from the teeth.
 Pockets form between the gum and the teeth, and more bacteria start to multiply in these tiny hiding places.

 In late-stage periodontal disease, the bone holding teeth in place begins to dissolve, causing teeth to loosen and fall out.
 More bone loss takes place below the empty socket, and adjacent teeth begin to migrate into the gap, also loosening and eventually falling out.
 In due course, most people with advanced untreated periodontal disease lose all of their teeth and become completely edentulous (toothless.)

 Researchers noticed that many people with periodontal disease also had glaucoma.
-This prompted studies to find out if the relationship between gum disease and glaucoma development was causal, meaning that the gum disease contributes to the development of glaucoma, or simply correlative, meaning many older people tend to develop both conditions independently.
+This prompted studies to find out if gum disease contributes to the development of glaucoma or is simply correlative, meaning many older people tend to develop both conditions independently.

-According to the National Eye Institute (also part of the NIH), a dilated eye exam is the only way to diagnose glaucoma, which has no cure.
-However, early detection and treatment can significantly slow the progression of the disease and help reduce vision loss.
+According to the National Eye Institute (also part of the NIH), a dilated eye exam is the only way to diagnose glaucoma.
+Early detection and treatment can significantly slow the progression of the disease and help reduce vision loss.